Kuwait travel guide

 Living and working in Kuwait

-If you intend to use UK documents like academic records, marriage certificates, or your driving licence in your application, you should have all such documents authenticated by the Foreign and Commonwealth Office in the UK or by the Ministry of Foreign Affairs of the country in which they were awarded and the nearest Kuwaiti Embassy.
+If you intend to use UK documents like academic records, marriage certificates, or your driving licence in your application, you should have all such documents authenticated by the FCDO in the UK or by the Ministry of Foreign Affairs of the country in which they were awarded and the nearest Kuwaiti Embassy.
 The same procedure is necessary for children’s birth certificates.

 Your employers should not retain your passport.

 There is a state medical service with local clinics and several good hospitals.
 There are also private medical and dental facilities.
 Fees are controlled by the state and are expensive.
-From 1 October 2017 the Kuwaiti government has decided to further increase the cost to expatriates and visitors of using state medical facilities.
+Since 1 October 2017 the Kuwaiti government has increased the cost to expatriates and visitors of using state medical facilities.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
 If you’re working in Kuwait, check whether your employer provides private medical insurance.
 If not, you’re strongly advised to take out personal medical insurance for yourself and any dependents.

 If you need emergency medical assistance during your trip, dial 112 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.